-Taking aim at hope is a dangerous thing.
+Taking aim at hope is a dangerous thing — especially at a time when we need it so much.
 After all, optimism is like water to small business owners.
 We bathe in it.
 Without hope we are dead.

 - Allows you to overcome business setbacks.

 Hope is good.
 I am hopeful.

 But experience has taught me this truth: hope is poison to the dream you have to sell your small business someday.
 Deadly poison.
 Isolated hope will kill your business exit dream, and it’s not a quick or painless death.
 (Read to the end to see how to use hope as a successful ingredient in your exit)